 This course examines the fundamentals of drug pharmacology and drug interactions.
-Lectures will review current psychotropic medication protocols as well as herbal and nutraceutical complements to psychotherapy and therapeutic interventions.
+Faculty review current psychotropic medication protocols as well as herbal and nutraceutical complements to psychotherapy and therapeutic interventions.
+It is a primer for all mental health professionals who want to learn more about the drugs their clients are prescribed and how it may impact their quality of life and overall wellness.